dask/dask-ml/docs/source/hyper-parameter-search.rst

 ignoring models models with decreasing score via the ``patience`` and ``tol`` parameters.

-Another way to limit computation is to avoid repeated work in ``fit`` calls, which is especially useful with expensive preprocessing.
+Another way to limit computation is to avoid repeated work during during the searches.
+This is especially useful with expensive preprocessing, which is common in natural language processing (NLP).

 .. autosummary::